Sébastien Buemi: 2018–19 season

-Buemi started the season with 3rd place on the grid, but slipped to 6th by the end of the race.
-At the next round in Marrakesh, Buemi again started 3rd on the grid, but had to avoid the spinning Techeetah of Jean-Éric Vergne and fell down the order.
-However, by the end of the race, he recovered to 8th place.
+Buemi started the season with third place on the grid, but slipped to sixth by the end of the race.
+At the next round in Marrakesh, Buemi again started third on the grid, but had to avoid the spinning Techeetah of Jean-Éric Vergne and fell down the order.
+However, by the end of the race, he recovered to eighth place.
 At the next race, in Santiago, he inherited pole position when Lucas di Grassi was disqualified for a technical infringement.
 However, he crashed out of lead towards the end of the race due to a brake failure.
-Buemi's misfortune continued, when at the next race, both he and his teammate Rowland ran out of energy a lap before the end of the race, running in 4th and 3rd respectively, after Nissan had miscalculated the number of laps remaining.
+Buemi's misfortune continued, when at the next race, both he and his teammate Rowland ran out of energy a lap before the end of the race, running in fourth and third respectively, after Nissan had miscalculated the number of laps remaining.
 This was followed by a suspension failure causing him to retire from the following round.
-At the next round he crashed during his superpole run and therefore qualified 6th, but he was later disqualified for a technical infringement and had to start from the pit lane.
-By the last lap, he had made his way up to 8th place, but while attempting to overtake Robin Frijns, Buemi ploughed into the back of him, causing Frijns to take out di Grassi, moving Buemi up to 6th, while di Grassi retired on the spot, and Frijns limped back home in 14th.
-Buemi was given a 10-second time penalty for causing the collision and was classified 8th, the position he was in before the crash.
+At the next round he crashed during his superpole run and therefore qualified sixth, but he was later disqualified for a technical infringement and had to start from the pit lane.
+By the last lap, he had made his way up to eighth place, but while attempting to overtake Robin Frijns, Buemi ploughed into the back of him, causing Frijns to take out di Grassi, moving Buemi up to sixth, while di Grassi retired on the spot, and Frijns limped back home in 14th.
+Buemi was given a ten-second time penalty for causing the collision and was classified eighth, the position he was in before the crash.
 He also had trouble in Rome and Paris.
 However, after taking pole for the Berlin ePrix, his results improved.
 He finished second, after di Grassi overtook him and won the race.
 In Bern, and in Race 2 in New York, he finished third.
 His first victory of the season came in Race 1 in New York, after taking pole position.
 He was under attack from Jaguar driver Alex Lynn.
-However, the Brit retired due to a loss of power.
+However, Lynn retired due to a loss of power.
 After that, Buemi held a comfortable margin to win the race over Lynn's teammate, Mitch Evans, who had an incredible comeback from 13th position on the grid.
-By the end of the season, Buemi had overtaken 11 drivers, including title contenders Evans and di Grassi, to climb from 13th to 2nd in the championship.
+By the end of the season, Buemi had overtaken eleven drivers, including title contenders Evans and di Grassi, to climb from 13th to second in the championship.